brenfrrs/kings_county_housing/README.md

 ![predictions distribution](images/distribution_of_predictions.png)

-While analyzing the data, I posed three questions:

-1. Do areas that have more home renters have higher home prices?
-2. Do houses built in the past after 2005 fetch higher prices than older houses?
-3. Do the amount of available homes in an area have an effect on the price of the homes in that area?

-My initial statistical analysis indicated that these were three significant features for housing prices.

-Through non-linear modifications of my model features, I was able to improve my RMSE from a baseline score of 198822 to 122664.
+Through non-linear modifications of my model features, I was able to improve my RMSE from a baseline score of 198k to 137k.
 The polynomial features of my model sacrifice interpretability for accuracy.